TeYuanLiu/teyuanliu.github.io/content/blog/postgresql.md

 -   Server
     -   Root server process
-        -   This is the manager process that creates a connection server process for each client connection and administer its lifecycle.
+        -   This is the manager process that creates a connection server process for each client connection and administers its lifecycle.
     -   Connection server process
         -   This is the process that communicates with a client via a TCP/IP network connection, managing database files, and performs database actions on behalf of the client.
 -   Client